History and Stories: Stokesay Castle

 - Among Stokesay’s many treasures are its medieval staircase and tiled floor, and a richly carved 17th-century chamber.

 - In the 19th century the castle was sympathetically repaired and preserved thanks to the enlightened efforts of early conservationists.

 Read a full history of Stokesay Castle, built in the 1280s by Laurence of Ludlow and one of the first fortified manor houses in England.

 Laurence of Ludlow and Medieval Wool Wealth

 Find out how the extraordinary growth of the wool trade not only paid for the building of Stokesay Castle but also bought its owner power and status.

-In 1342 Sir Laurence Ludlow of Stokesay Castle was arrested by the king for failing to collect taxes.
+In 1342 Sir Laurence Ludlow of Stokesay Castle was arrested for failing to collect taxes.
 Was he connected with a protest poem composed at the time?

 Explore Stokesay Castle

 Description of Stokesay Castle